Analyzing Top Wait Events in Oracle

 )

-• Selects wait event details from v$system_event and v$event_name, excluding idle events.
+• Retrieving event data from v$system_event and v$event_name excluding idle wait events.

-• Calculates the time waited for each event, converting centiseconds to seconds.
+• Calculating the time waited for each event, converting it from centiseconds to seconds.

-• Includes CPU time from v$sys_time_model to provide a complete picture of wait times.
+• Including CPU time from v$sys_time_model to give a complete picture of server load.

-• Time (seconds): The total time spent waiting for the event, rounded to two decimal places.
+• Time (seconds): The total time spent waiting for the event, in seconds.

-• Percentage (%): The proportion of the total wait time that the event represents.
+• Percentage (%): The percentage of total database wait time attributed to the event.

 Conclusion